Noel Langley: Life and career

 In 1964, Langley made a series of tapes for New York radio station WBAI, reading The Tale of the Land of Green Ginger in its entirety.
 He subsequently edited it down to fit on an LP, which was issued by the listener-sponsored station and offered as a fund-raising premium.
 Langley continued to write novels and plays throughout his life.
 He also wrote short stories for the Saturday Evening Post and other magazines.

 Personal life

-In 1937, Langley married Naomi Mary Legate in Los Angeles.
+In 1937, Langley married Naomi Mary Legate (1913-1998) in Los Angeles, California.
 They had been a couple since his days in South Africa.
-They later had five children.
-The couple divorced in California in 1954 and Noel Langley obtained custody of the children.
-She is believed to have returned to her hometown of Pietermaritzburg.
+The couple had five children but divorced in California in 1954.
+Noel Langley obtained custody of the children.
 Langley married actress Pamela Deeming in 1959.
 In 1961, Langley became a naturalised US citizen.
 In his later years, Langley worked part-time in drug rehabilitation.
 He died in 1980 in Desert Hot Springs, California, United States.